 Put your 4 cherry tomatoes in your small mixing bowl.

-Add in 1 tbsp of your olive oil, salt and pepper.
+Add 1 tbsp of your olive oil, salt, and pepper.

 Place your cherry tomatoes on your Panasonic CIO grill pan and broil them until softened—about 2 minutes.